jackandrews3/hello-world/README.md

 This is following the tutorial

-I emjoy music and running!
+I enjoy music and running!